Is Mercyview gathering on Sundays?

 To help keep our community encouraged, connected, and worshiping during this time, we will to encourage you in these ways:

-- Continue meeting with your D-groups virtually.
+- Continue meeting with your D-groups virtually or in person.
 For more information on how to engage in a D-group, we have provided both an expanded primer and concise primer for you.
 If you are not in a D-group currently but would like to be, reach out to us at firstname.lastname@example.org.

 - Join our churchwide WhatsApp group.
 If you would like to be invited to join the group, contact Pastor John at email@example.com for more information.

-- Stay tuned to our response to COVID-19 at mercyview.com with FAQ's, church updates, support resources for those in need, and recommended resources to redeem your quarantine.
+- Stay tuned to our response to COVID-19 at mercyview.com with FAQ's, church updates, support resources for those in need, and recommended resources.

-- Also stay tuned to our other communication outlets at Facebook, Twitter, and Realm.
+- Also stay tuned to our other communication outlets at Facebook, Twitter, Instagram and Realm.

-- Engage in our virtual prayer gatherings on Monday, Wednesday, Friday at 6:30a and 12:00p on Zoom.
+- Engage in our virtual prayer gatherings on Tuesdays and Thursdays at 6:30a on Zoom.

 How do I continue to give to Mercyview while we are not gathering for services?